pbokey/CS1331-Review/README.md

         - HBox, VBox - use .getChildren().addAll(text, button, box, pane, etc) to add stuff to the item
         - Panes - use .set(), or .setCenter() -> for BorderPanes
     * Chapter 15
+    	- Button is a subclass of Node, therefore, it can fire MouseEvent, KeyEvent, as well as ActionEvent.
         - Root class of JavaFX event class: **javafx.event.Event**.
 Subclasses of Event deal with action events, window events, mouse events, key events.
         - The handler object’s class must implement the corresponding event-handler interface.
         JavaFX provides a handler interface EventHandler<T extends Event>.
 The handler interface contains the handle(T e) method for handling